 However, raw foods also have drawbacks.
 They tend to be more expensive than dry kibble and some wet canned foods, which often have added grains as filler as well as preservatives for long-term storage.
 Pet stores carry far more processed food than raw, and many do not have the freezer space to carry much frozen food that costs more to ship, handle, and store.

 As consumers and pet parents, we must find a balance between the risks and natural benefits of raw food in your dog’s diet.

 What is raw dog food?

-“You will see debates on premade foods, DIY, Prey Model Raw (PMR), and high-pressure pasteurization (HPP) versus non-," Marshall told The Spruce Pets.
+“You will see debates on premade foods, DIY, Prey Model Raw (PMR), and high-pressure pasteurization (HPP) versus non-," Scott Marshall of Raw Feeding 101 told The Spruce Pets.
 "Regardless of which option you choose or what camp you fall in, everyone can agree on one thing: Raw dog food is unaltered, has not been cooked, and in one approach or another, attempts to mimic, to a certain degree, the type of diet a wild canine would consume in everyday life.
 Meat, bones, organs, fur, feathers, and scales are all raw.”

 Can you warm raw dog food?

 “When it comes to raw food diets, no, they should not be warmed or cooked in any way, especially not the bones,” asserts Marshall.
 “Some people do slightly warm ingredients like organs which have a potent taste and smell to get picky eaters to consume them, but outside of this special circumstance, cooking or warming raw dog food should be avoided.”